AmanSoni1/AmanSoni1.github.io/README.md

-## This repo is the personal portfolio website of aman singh
+## This repo is the personal portfolio website of aman soni
 ---